jdromeiro/.NET-Developer-Questions/README.md

 A RESTful API is an API based in representational state transfer (REST) technology that allows two programs to communicate to each other using HTTP as its underlying communication method, and that keeps track of the state of a web session.

 **6. What is the difference between a View State and a Session State in ASP.NET?**
-The View State contains the content of various input fields in the form, while the Session State contains collective information obtained from various pages the user visited.
+The View State contains the content of various input fields in the form, while the Session State contains collective information obtained from various pages the user has visited.

 **7. What is JSON data?**
 JSON is an open-standard file format that uses human-readable text to save and transmit data objects.
 It is the natural replacement for xml, as it is flexible, compact and it can be easily loaded in Java Script.